pavelkomarov/cci-solutions/README.md

 I've named files like `cci_##.py`, where `##` is a chapter number.
 All answers for a chapter are written in a single file, with little `assert`s to test each one right after its implementation.
 Simply run the file to check all these tests.

-Some helpful utilities I've had to build and use along the way:
+Some helpful or fun utilities I've had to build and use along the way:
 - `from cci_02 import Node` for linked lists (singly-linked or doubly)
 - `from cci_04 import TreeNode` for binary trees
+- `cci_07.py` has implementations of a `HashTable` with external chaining, an example of how to make a class iterable (see `CircularList`), Minesweeper, and Othello
 - `from cci_10 import BitVector` for a bit map
 - This [`pytest` example](https://github.com/pavelkomarov/projection-pursuit/blob/master/skpp/tests/test_skpp.py) demonstrates a complementary approach to chapter 11, which is focused much more on the high-level.
 - `cci_14.py` for examples of how to use `sqlite3`